 Get exclusive member benefits & effect social change.
 Join Today

-Lithotripsy is a medical procedure used to treat certain types of kidney stones and stones in other organs, such as the gallbladder or the liver.
+Lithotripsy is a medical procedure used to treat certain types of kidney stones and stones in other organs, such as your gallbladder or liver.

-Kidney stones occur when minerals and other substances in the blood crystallize in the kidneys, forming solid masses (stones).
-Stones may consist of small, sharp-edged crystals, or smoother, heavier formations that resemble polished river rocks.
-They usually exit the body naturally during urination.
+Kidney stones occur when minerals and other substances in your urine crystallize in your kidneys, forming solid masses, or stones.
+These may consist of small, sharp-edged crystals or smoother, heavier formations that resemble polished river rocks.
+They usually exit your body naturally during urination.

 Lithotripsy uses sound waves to break up large kidney stones into smaller pieces.
 These sound waves are also called high-energy shock waves.
 The most common form of lithotripsy is extracorporeal shock wave lithotripsy (ESWL).

 Extracorporeal means "outside the body."
 In this case, it refers to the source of the shock waves.
 During ESWL, a special machine called a lithotripter generates the shock waves.
 The waves travel into your body and break apart the stones.

 ESWL has been around since the early 1980s.
 It quickly replaced surgery as the treatment of choice for larger kidney stones.
 ESWL is a noninvasive procedure, which means it doesn’t require surgery.
 Noninvasive procedures are generally safer and easier to recover from than invasive procedures.